conan-io/conan-io.github.io/_posts/2022-10-12-Different-flavors-Clang-compiler-Windows.markdown

 It requires having CMake>=3.23 and Conan>=1.53 installed in the system.
 Every individual subsection will describe the specific of the Clang installation.

-Let's start with a simple C++ “hello” world project, that can be created with the predefined template:
+Let's start with a simple C++ "hello" world project, that can be created with the predefined template:

 ```bash
 $ conan new hello/0.1 -m=cmake_lib